pbhenson/vSPC.py/README.md

 reconnecting (e.g. if the VM is rebooting).
-The UUID<->port mapping is maintained as long as there are either client connections or as long as the VM is connected, and even after this condition is no longer met, the mapping is retained for --vm-expire-time seconds (default %s).
+The UUID<->port mapping is maintained as long as there are either client connections or as long as the VM is connected, and even after this condition is no longer met, the mapping is retained for --vm-expire-time seconds (default 24*3600, or one day).

 The backend of vSPCServer serves three major purposes: (a) On initial load, all port mappings are retrieved from the backend.
 The main thread